irishcoders/memory-games/README.md

 - Code Institute's Love Math project, which served as the inspiration for the math game in our app.

-- Adam Khoury Javascript Youtube tutorial (https://youtu.be/tLxBwSL3lPQ)for teaching us how to use the Fisher-Yates algorithm to shuffle an array, which was helpful in building certain game components.
+- Adam Khoury Javascript Youtube tutorial (https://youtu.be/tLxBwSL3lPQ) for teaching us how to use the Fisher-Yates algorithm to shuffle an array, which was helpful in building certain game components.

 ## Contributing